XATTpy/library/README.md

 }
 ```

 Then you need to provide initial data for models.
-How to do this can be found here [Django Documentation](https://docs.djangoproject.com/en/2.2/howto/initial-data/).
+How to do can be found here [Django Documentation](https://docs.djangoproject.com/en/2.2/howto/initial-data/).
 Or you can use your data.

 # Quickstart